What Is Credit Card Consolidation?

 Ideally, this section would amount to four words: Do not do it!
 Plus these four: Avoid at all costs!

 But in the spirit of being honest and forthright — as we have urged you to be with yourself — we can’t very well skip over laying out all your options … including this extremely bad one.

 The upside, to the extent it exists, is twofold: Qualifying is easy, and the loan does not appear on credit reports.

 The rest, from derailing your retirement plan to risking tax penalties to exposing yourself to creditor predators, is troublesome.
 The skinny:

 Many 401(k) plans allow participants to borrow 50% of their retirement account balance or $50,000, whichever is less.
 If you are 59.5 years old or younger and don’t repay the money, you will have to claim the unpaid portion as regular income for taxes, plus pay a 10% early withdrawal penalty.

 If you borrow, you must pay the money back within five years.
 If, instead, you leave the money in the retirement account, it is protected against creditors should they come after you.
 In other words, there is almost no reason to even consider this option, but it does exist.

 If your credit card debt has grown beyond your ability to repay or if you just want to run from this problem as quickly as possible and don’t care about consequences, debt settlement might be your solution.

+Sounds great, right?
 Who wouldn’t want to do that?
 Well, card companies for one and other lending institutions aren’t fond of it either.
-Those are just two of the reasons to look deep at this before choosing it.
+Those are just two of the reasons to look deep into debt settlement before choosing it.